kokoalberti/personalwebsite/content/articles/2019-01-25-gis-data-and-digital-maps-for-hiking-in-lapland/gis-data-and-digital-maps-for-hiking-in-lapland.md

 The gist of it is that a KML file needs to be created with one or more JPEG image overlays in it that contain your map image.
 The overlays can't be bigger than 1024x1024 pixels each without losing quality, and a maximum of 100 of these overlays are allowed for each map [4].
 I'd like to figure out if this can be done with GDAL sometime, but for now I've found a nice Windows utility called <a href="https://moagu.com/?page_id=155">G-Raster</a> that streamlines this somewhat cumbersome process.
 The full version is needed for creating large maps with multiple overlays, and it costs a reasonable $5 that probably supports its creator.

-# Creating cutouts from data on S3

-Because the data are hosted publically on S3 as cloud optimized GeoTIFFs, it's easy to cut extracts from them using GDAL without having to download the whole file.
-For example, if you want to make a cutout of Sarek National Park for your next trip, just run the following command and GDAL will download and crop the relevant section from the file on S3:

 <h1 id="downloads">Downloads</h1>

 I've hosted all the files on Amazon S3, so feel free to download them from there for your own use.

-- <a href="https://s3.eu-central-1.amazonaws.com/kungsleden-hiking-maps-and-data/kungsleden_topo.tif">Kungsleden Fjallkartan</a> (7400x10000 GTiff, 23.5Mb)
+- <a href="https://s3.eu-central-1.amazonaws.com/kungsleden-hiking-maps-and-data/kungsleden_topo.tif">Kungsleden Fjallkartan</a> (23.5Mb GTiff - 7400x10000)
-- <a href="https://s3.eu-central-1.amazonaws.com/kungsleden-hiking-maps-and-data/kungsleden_dem.tif">Kungsleden Digital Elevation Model</a> (7400x10000 GTiff, 44.9Mb)
+- <a href="https://s3.eu-central-1.amazonaws.com/kungsleden-hiking-maps-and-data/kungsleden_dem.tif">Kungsleden Digital Elevation Model</a> (44.9Mb GTiff - 7400x10000)
-- <a href="https://s3.eu-central-1.amazonaws.com/kungsleden-hiking-maps-and-data/kungsleden_sat.tif">Kungsleden Satellite</a> (7400x10000 GTiff, 24.4Mb)
+- <a href="https://s3.eu-central-1.amazonaws.com/kungsleden-hiking-maps-and-data/kungsleden_sat.tif">Kungsleden Satellite</a> (24.4Mb GTiff - 7400x10000)
-- <a href="https://s3.eu-central-1.amazonaws.com/kungsleden-hiking-maps-and-data/kungsleden_sat_hires.tif">Kungsleden Satellite High Res</a> (22000x30000 GTiff, 192.3Mb)
+- <a href="https://s3.eu-central-1.amazonaws.com/kungsleden-hiking-maps-and-data/kungsleden_sat_hires.tif">Kungsleden Satellite High Res</a> (192.3Mb GTiff - 22000x30000)

 And some extracts covering only Sarek National Park:

-The equivalent overlays for your Garmin device:
+The equivalent overlays for your Garmin device, made with G-Raster:

 # Acknowledgements